oauthstuff/draft-oauth-par/main.md

   }
 ```

-The client uses the request URI value to create the subsequent authorization request and directing the user-agent to make an HTTP request like the following (extra line breaks and indentation for display purposes only):
+The client uses the request URI value to create the subsequent authorization request by directing the user-agent to make an HTTP request to the authorization server's authorization endpoint like the following (extra line breaks and indentation for display purposes only):

 ```
   GET /authorize?client_id=s6BhdRkqt3
     &request_uri=urn%3Aexample%3Abwc4JK-ESC0w8acc191e-Y1LTC2 HTTP/1.1
   Host: as.example.com
 ```

-The pushed authorization request endpoint fosters OAuth security by providing all clients a simple means for a confidential and integrity protected authorization request, but it also allows clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, to explicitly adopt JWT-based request objects.

-The pushed authorization request also allows the authorization server to authenticate the client before any user interaction happens, i.e., the authorization server may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity in the authorization process than before.
-This generally improves security since it prevents attempts to spoof clients that are capable of authenticating early in the process.

-Note that HTTP `POST` requests to the authorization endpoint via the user-agent, as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC], could also be used to cope with the request size limitations described above.
-However, it's only optional per [@!RFC6749] and, even when supported, it is a viable option for traditional web applications but is prohibitively difficult to use with mobile apps.
-Those apps typically invoke a custom tab with an URL that is translated into a GET request.
-Using `POST` would require the app to first open a web page under its control in the custom tab that in turn would initiate the form `POST` towards the authorization server.
-PAR is simpler to use and has additional security benefits as described above.

 ## Conventions and Terminology